tomato-300yen/slides/lab/pba/pba-11.md

   - not for extended instruction sets like MMX or SSE.

 <note>
+taint : the effect of something bad or unpleasant.

 <code>libdft</code> is based on Pin (between 2.11 and 2.13)

 64-bit version of <code>libdft</code> : https://github.com/AngoraFuzzer/libdft64